3 simple steps to lose weight as fast as possible. Read now

 Fatty fish like salmon and mackerel are excellent sources of omega-3 fatty acids.

-These fats are especially beneficial for circulation because they release nitric oxide, which dilates your blood vessels and increases blood flow.
+These fats release nitric oxide, which dilates blood vessels and increases blood flow.
+Omega-3s also help prevent blood clots by inhibiting platelet clumping.

-What’s more, fish oil supplements are linked to reduced high blood pressure and improved blood flow in skeletal muscle during and after exercise.
+Fish oil supplements are linked to reduced blood pressure and improved blood flow in skeletal muscle during and after exercise.

-For example, in a 2014 study in 10 healthy males, high doses of fish oil — 4.2 g daily for 4 weeks — significantly improved blood flow to the legs after exercise.
+In a study of 10 healthy men, high doses of fish oil (4.2 g daily for 4 weeks) significantly improved blood flow to the legs after exercise.

 7. Beets

-Many athletes supplement with beet juice or beet powder to help improve performance.
+Many athletes supplement with beet juice or beet powder to improve performance.

 8. Turmeric